Tony Holden is Finally Home From Wrongful Detention in Kuwait

 What Happened?

 On November 9, 2022, two men approached Tony Holden and violently detained him.
-They were in plain clothes and became so violent so quickly that Tony thought he was being kidnapped.
+They were in plain clothes and became violent so quickly that Tony thought he was being kidnapped.
 The men beat Tony and made him bring them to his home on base.
 They proceeded to kick down the door, trash the entire apartment, and demanded to know where “the drugs” were.
 When they couldn’t find any drugs because Tony is a law-abiding, heavily background-checked defense contractor who also just happens to abstain from all drugs and alcohol for religious reasons, they beat him again.

-Seeing a photo of his wife and daughter, the men forced Tony to reveal his family lived in a second off-base apartment and led them there.
+Seeing a photo of his wife and daughter, the men forced Tony to reveal that his family lived in a second off-base apartment and led them there.
 When there weren’t any drugs at the second apartment either, they beat Tony again, this time in front of his wife and three-year-old daughter.

 When Tony appealed in April 2023 (a predicate necessary to eventually request a pardon), he was assigned a judge known for being harsh on drug cases.
 To make a statement about how the Kuwaiti government would handle drug use in the country, the judge not only did not find in favor of the appeal but then increased Tony’s sentence to 15 years.
-Two years after his original arrest, an American citizen who had never used drugs or alcohol and who was arrested on fraudulent information remains in Kuwaiti prison despite pleas to be deported or pardoned.
-Tony Holden was an innocent man when he was arrested, and he remains an innocent man today.

 “When we talk on the phone, our conversations have often been introspective and about our life purpose and faith in God.
 He's demonstrated a rare discipline as a practicing Muslim and in social settings.
 He’s never been seen drinking wine or partaking of any other mind-altering substances.
 He even would sometimes get teased about it by family and friends.
 He’s never been judgmental regarding his choices and only attributes it to a pledge or commitment he made to God for saving his life after he experienced a near-death incident.
 He’s worked overseas for nearly two decades and felt at home in the region and would have never jeopardized his welcome.”